-An event application can be lodged via the website for larger events including motor rallies, community events, military exercises, orienteering, rogaining and restricted caving activities.
+An event application can be lodged via the website for larger events including motor rallies, community events, military exercises, orienteering, rogaining and restricted caving activities forestrysa.com.au/event-application.

-Community use of the forest may be restricted temporarily whilst forest operations are underway, extreme weather such as on fire bans, or for conservation reasons.
+Community use of the forest may be restricted temporarily whilst forest operations are underway, during extreme weather such as on fire bans, or for conservation reasons.
 Snake Hill cave is closed during the wintering period of the critically endangered Southern Bent-wing Bat.

-- Manage the forest for recreation and maintain facilities to appropriate standard. - Implement a regular servicing and maintenance program for recreational facilities, trails, structures, signs, and sites. - Periodical reviews will be undertaken for trail upgrades, closures, re-routes, developments or extensions that will be undertaken in line with ForestrySA policies and guidelines. - Any purpose built tracks or trails will be established and maintained to relevant Standards (such as AS2156-1-2001). - Erect appropriate signage in line with the ForestrySA sign manual. - Access for horse riders to forest trails (excluding NFRs) will continue to be made available. - Encourage input from the Limestone Coast Tourism Committee and the Limestone Coast Regional Development Board, State and Local Government agencies and peak user group organisations, regarding future recreational trail and tourism development opportunities. - Continue to support appropriate community events in the Green Triangle. - Proposals for commercial activities will be considered in line with ForestrySA policies and guidelines. - Provide guidelines for recreation access and permits for approved activities on ForestrySA land and on crown land leased by OneFortyOne Plantations via the ForestrySA website. - Provide recreation areas throughout the OneFortyOne Plantations lease, and undertake periodic review of sites.
-Provide written notification to OneFortyOne Plantations of recreational permits issued on their lease as they are issued. - Enforce the Forestry Act and Regulations to ensure compliance.
+- Manage the forest for recreation and maintain facilities to appropriate standard in line with corporate objectives. - Implement a regular servicing and maintenance program for recreational facilities, trails, structures, signs, and sites. - Undertake periodical reviews for trail upgrades, closures, re-routes, developments or extensions that will be undertaken in line with ForestrySA policies and guidelines. - Undertake periodical reviews of appropriate permitted activities in line with strategic plans and objectives. - Establish and maintain purpose-built tracks or trails according to relevant Standards (such as AS2156-1-2001). - Erect appropriate signage in line with the ForestrySA sign manual. - Continue to support appropriate community events in the Green Triangle. - Consider proposals for commercial activities in line with ForestrySA policies, guidelines and strategic objectives. - Provide guidelines for recreation access and permits for approved activities via the ForestrySA website. - Enforce the Forestry Act and Regulations to ensure compliance.